Game Day: Behind the Scenes

 75 minutes: Two game officials and a PR representative for the home or visiting team meet with the head coaches in their locker rooms to provide a copy of the schedule and discuss any timing issues.

 60 minutes: When applicable, the stadium roof and/or wall must be in its designated opened or closed position, and all lights must be turned on in domed stadiums or stadiums with a retractable roof in the closed position.

 60 minutes: C2P communications technicians must be present in the bench area of each club.
 They remain there throughout the game.
 Field technicians prepare monitor stations for an equipment check by the referee.

 60 minutes: The official team warm-up period begins.
 Each team must warm-up on its designated half of the field, as designated in the NFL's Game Operations Manual.
 During warm-ups, a league uniform inspector checks every player to ensure that all uniforms conform to league specifications.

 35 minutes: The referee checks his microphone with the television network broadcasting the game.

 20 minutes: Earliest a visiting team can be required to end its warm-ups, absent a leaguewide obligation or event being conducted on the field during the warm-up period.

 Within 20 minutes, the schedule varies slightly depending on the game time, the network broadcasting the game and home team production elements.
-The following is a suggested league schedule for a 1:02 p.m. kickoff on CBS.

 League and team personnel take down and store all of the equipment when the game ends, keeping it secure and preparing it for the next game.

 These steps will be repeated at every stadium, every game, every week, as will all of the planning and preparation before each contest.
-NFL Game Operations staff members coordinate myriad employees and specialists to make sure that each contest runs flawlessly for the good of the game, coaches, players and fans.
+NFL Game Operations staff members coordinate myriad employees and specialists to make sure that each contest runs smoothly for the good of the game, coaches, players and fans.